Here’s our quick guide to student accommodation to help make moving to uni a less confusing time:

 This is a relatively new form of student accommodation and still gives you all the benefits of living in halls, but is open to anyone.
 It might suit you if your partner isn’t a student but you would like to live together.

 Remember to shop around and be prepared to pay more for private halls of residence than halls owned by your university.
-Examples of private halls of residence include Nido Student Living, Assam Place and Unite
+Examples of private halls of residence include Nido Student Living, Unite and Host.

 If you’re a mature student or you really like your own company this can seem like a good idea, but remember that you’ll be footing the bills entirely on your own.
 You might also find you feel like you’ve missed out on some key aspects of student life by living alone.